OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/sql-database/sql-database-always-encrypted-azure-key-vault.md

     {
     class Program
     {
-        // Update this line with your Clinic database connection string from hello Azure portal. static string connectionString = @"<connection string from hello portal>";
+        // Update this line with your Clinic database connection string from the Azure portal. static string connectionString = @"<connection string from the portal>";
         static string clientId = @"<client id from step 7 above>";
         static string clientSecret = "<key from step 13 above>";